-This article was written by Harold Snyers – Senior ML & Data Engineer Distributed Cloud @ Devoteam Belgium.
+This article was written by Harold Snyers – Senior ML & Data Engineer I Google Cloud Business Unit @ Devoteam Belgium.

 Today, businesses rely on many data sources, including custom APIs.
 However, extracting and transforming data from APIs for analysis can be complex and time-consuming.
 This is where Fivetran comes in, offering a powerful solution for seamless data integration.
 While Fivetran supports hundreds of pre-built connectors, it also empowers you to extract data from unsupported sources using Google Cloud Functions as connectors.
 This tutorial dives deep into setting up a production-ready environment with Terraform for managing infrastructure as code (IaC).